Weyl-Invariant Gravity and the Nature of Dark Matter: WIST theory

-Eq.
-(2) is a generalization of Einstein equations, and $\Theta_{\mu\nu}$ is an effective contribution to the energy-momentum tensor essentially due to gradients of $\phi$ (that determines $G$ and $M_{act}$).
 In the weak field limit Eq.
 (2) results in a modified Poisson equation.
 Multiplying Eq.
 (3) by $\phi^{*}$ and adding the result to its complex conjugate and to the trace of Eq.
 (2) results in the constraint

-i.e. only pure radiation $T_{rad}=0$ is consistent with WI gravity unless $\mathcal{L}_{M}$ explicitly depends on $|\phi|$.
-Recalling that $\mathcal{L}_{M}$ is a potential in $\phi$, and since $\rho_{M}=\mathcal{L}_{M}$ (assuming a perfect fluid) it then follows that for NR matter, $\rho_{NR}\propto\rho$, i.e. $M_{act}\propto\rho$, where $\rho$ is the modulus of $\phi$.
+i.e. only pure radiation $T_{rad}=0$ is consistent with WI gravity unless $\mathcal{L}_{m}$ (which in the case of perfect fluid equals $T_{m}$) explicitly depends on $|\phi|$.
+This fact explains the requirement in Eq.
+(1) that in general the matter lagrangian does depend on $|\phi|$.
+Recalling that $\mathcal{L}_{m}$ is a potential in $\phi$, it then follows that for NR matter, $\rho_{NR}\propto\rho$, i.e. $M_{act}\propto\rho$, where $\rho$ is the modulus of $\phi$.
+For a general equation of state (EOS) $w\equiv P_{m}/\rho_{m}$, where $P_{m}$ is the pressure associated with matter of energy density $\rho_{m}$, Eq.
+(5) is satisfied by $\mathcal{L}_{m}\propto\rho^{1-3w}=(\phi\phi^{*})^{\frac{1-3w}{2}}$.
 We mention in passing that no violation of the equivalence principle ensues insofar inertial and passive gravitational masses are fixed, which we indeed assume here.
 The notion of passive gravitational masses is vacuous in the present theory and we only use the Newtonian parlance for clarity.
 Irrespective of that, the equivalence principle has never been directly tested beyond the solar system anyway, and obviously not directly with DM particles.

 The relevant combination for NR gravitating source is $GM_{act}$ which is $\propto\rho^{-1}$.
 While $GM_{act}$ is spacetime-dependent, we assume that the SM of particle physics is left unchanged (i.e. WI is not a symmetry thereof), and inertial masses are universal constants.